Hugh Charles inherited a table saw from his father, but it didn’t see much action.

 He gave Hugh the worn-out feeder and asked him to construct a shiny new one.
 Hugh started by taking apart the old structure to learn how the original designer joined together the deceptively simple house with its distinctive bowed roof.

-“If you look at it closely, each of the shingles is layered,” Hugh said.
-“It was a challenge for me as a woodworker.”
+“If you look at it closely, each of the shingles is tapered,” Hugh said.
+Working on something this small “was a challenge for me as a woodworker.”

 He has made three versions of the feeder so far, each one carefully assembled in the wood shop on his property.